 Business, Other Amenities

 Featured amenities include complimentary high-speed (wired) Internet access, dry cleaning/laundry services, and a 24-hour front desk.
-A roundtrip airport shuttle is provided for a surcharge (available on request).
+A shuttle from the airport to the hotel is provided for a surcharge (available 24 hours).

 We stayed twice.
 First time was nice with clean room, however, the second time they relocated us to another hotel that was not that nice and should have cost less.